solo-io/solo-docs/supergloo/docs/mesh/tutorials/tutorials-4-fault-injection.md

 ```

 Open your browser to http://localhost:9080/productpage.
 When you refresh the page,
 The reviews should always show up on the right side of the page.
 The color of the
-stars will continously shift, that is expected behavior.
+stars will continuously shift, that is expected behavior.

 Once that's done, we'll use the `supergloo` CLI to create a routing rule.
 Let's run the command in *interactive mode* as it will help us better understand the structure of the routing rule.